No Fear Act

 FMCS is an Equal Opportunity Employer.
 The FMCS Office of Equal Employment Opportunity is primarily responsible for enforcing laws and regulations prohibiting discrimination based on protected status under the law.

 If you believe you have been unlawfully discriminated against by FMCS or its officials, you must contact the FMCS Office of Equal Employment Opportunity (eeo@fmcs.gov) within 45 days of the alleged discriminatory incident, the effective date a personnel action or the date you gained knowledge of an alleged discriminatory action.
-For information about the complaint process, including the administrative and judicial remedies, go to the Equal Employment Opportunity Commission (EEOC) regulations at 29 CFR 1614.
-You may contact the EEOC by calling 1-800-669-4000 or (202) 663-4900.
+For general information about the laws the Equal Employment Opportunity Commission (EEOC) enforces and the EEO process, see 29 CFR 1614 or contact the EEOC by calling 1-800-669-4000 or emailing info@eeoc.gov.
 Discriminatory or retaliatory conduct by an employee while performing official duties can lead to disciplinary action up to and including termination.

 Section 508 of the Rehabilitation Act of 1973